slowernews/wisdom-tldr/chapters/introduction.md

 > *"Life is being on the wire, everything else is just waiting."
 -- Karl Wallenda*

+> *"The high IQ, high openness crowd will spend decades in the wilderness of DIY worldviews and lifestyles only to find out, often too late, that the most meaningful thing to do was just to get married and have kids."
+-- cxgonzalez@x*

 ### On fate

 > *"A man’s character is his fate."